RoyalEagle73/hactoberfest-Projects-2020/README.md

 It can be any of any length and can be any number of scripts, just add a folder with your name or projects name.

 **Note : Don't add hello world programs, PRs will be closed immediately.
-Please add unique codes**
+Please add unique codes.**

 ## What's next?
 After you've added code, just come back to readme and add your name under contributor's list and you're done.